minhquangvo1109/UniversalVariable/README.md

 		// category: String - The category of the product that is being viewed
 		category: "Shoe",

-		// subCategory: String - The sub-category of the product that is being viewed
+		// sub_category: String - The sub-category of the product that is being viewed
-		subCategory: "Trainers",
+		sub_category: "Trainers",

-		// sku: String - The SKU code for the item that is being viewed - this should be unique for items
-		// which differ by colour or size.
-This is for the case where only one SKU are selectable
-		sku: "12345678",

 		// Array: [String, String, ...] - An SKU code for each item that is being viewed - these should
 		// be unique for items which differ by colour or size.
 This is for the case where multiple SKUs